sudonitj/axon/README.md

 3. **Restart Terminal**:
    Close and reopen your terminal for changes to take effect.

----

 ### Verify Installation
 To ensure Axon is installed correctly:
 ```bash
 axon
 ```
-You should see a help menu displaying usage instructions for Axon.
+You should see a help menu displaying Axon usage instructions.

----

 ### Troubleshooting